hnormanyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. A script that adds execution permission to the owner and the group owner,the group owner and other users to the file hello.
 9. A script that removes all permission to the owner and the group owner,but grant other users all permision to the file hello.
 10. A script that sets the mode of the file hello to -rwx-x-wx.
+11. A script that sets the mode of the file hello the same as olleh.